How to Explore Istanbul Like a Local

 Hagia Sophia and the Blue Mosque

 Let’s start with the guidebook hotspots.
 Hagia Sophia has a really peaceful atmosphere about it, despite its multiple past identities.
-Constructed originally to be the world’s largest cathedral, to later become an Ottoman imperial mosque, it now stands a museum.
-There’s so much history preserved here and it was amazing to see the Christian and Muslim religious affects all around.
+Constructed originally to be the world’s largest cathedral, to later become an Ottoman imperial mosque, it now stands as a museum.
+There’s so much history preserved here and it was amazing to see the Christian and Muslim religious influences all around.